casparvitch/qdmpy/README.md

     - Used for ROI/AOI PL plots only.
 - save_fig_type
     - E.g. "png", "pdf", "svg" (svg slow!).
+- large_fig_save_type
+    - Jstream is huge & slow as an svg, allows large figs like this to have different type.
 - colormaps
     - Choose colormap used for each type of image, a dict with possible keys:
         - param_images, residual_images, sigma_images, PL_images, bnv_images, dshift_images, bfield_images.